react-native-audio-toolkit/react-native-audio-toolkit/docs/API.md

       // (Android only) Should playback continue if app is sent to background?
       // iOS will always pause in this case. continuesToPlayInBackground : boolean (default: False)

+      // Boolean to determine whether other audio sources on the device will mix
+      // with sounds being played back by this module.
+If this is not set, playback
+      // of audio will stop other sources mixWithOthers : boolean (default: False)
     }
     ```